hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 “Are you here alone?”
 Hyunjin asked.
 “Join us.
 We’re getting rice.”

-“Sure,” Irena said with a shrug.
-“How are you doing?”
+“Sure,” Irena said as she fell into step with the trio.
+“How are you?”

-“Yeah, pretty good,” Hyunjin said as they started toward the rice shop.
-“Excited?”
+“Not bad, not bad,” Hyunjin said as they started toward the rice shop.
+“Are you excited?”

 “For?”

 “Tonight, of course.
 What else?”

-“Oh, yeah, sure.
-Of course,” Irena said, flashing him a teasing smile.
+“Oh, yes, sure.
+Of course,” said Irena, flashing him a teasing smile.
 “Do you have a date?”

 “No—”

-“He was going to ask Wonyoung, but Songhoon got there first,” said Yeji.
+“He was going to ask Wonyoung, but Songhoon got there first,” Yeji interjected.

 “Yeji!”
-Hyunjin protested, reddening at the cheeks as he elbowed his sister.
+Hyunjin's protest accompanied his elbow which burrowed into his sister's side.

-“Oh, I won’t tell a soul,” Irena said.
-“But hold on, I thought Wonyoung rejected Songhoon’s invitation.”
+“I won’t tell a soul,” Irena said with a chuckle.
+“But I thought Wonyoung had rejected Songhoon’s invitation.”

-“She did, but she also said it was not because of Songhoon, but because she wants to go with her friends.”
+“She did reject him, but she also told Songhoon it wasn't about him; she just wants to go with her friends instead.”

 “It’s for the better, Hyun,” said Soobin.
 “You don’t want the ire of half of the Academy’s male population.”